stakater-archive/StakaterCloudDocs-Archived/content/sre/faq/faqs.md

 Planned maintenance is not prescheduled with the customer.
 Notifications may be sent via email if communication to the customer is required.

+### How will the host operating systems and OpenShift software be updated?

+The host operating systems and OpenShift software are updated through our general upgrade process.